tacaelest/DA13_Energy_Capstone/README.md

 https://datacatalog.worldbank.org/search/dataset/0038379/Global-Photovoltaic-Power-Potential-by-Country

 # Known Issues and Challenges
-Explain any anticipated challenges with your project, and your plan for managing them.
-Be sure to include:
 ●	Merging datasets
 ●	Missing data for some countries
 ●	Industry jargon that will need to be explained